hooperben/AdventOfCode-TS-Template/README.md

 yarn install
 ```

+or whatever package manager you prefer (bun would be fastest?)

 ## To Generate a new day's template - run:

 ```
-// if it's the current days challenge: yarn generator
+// if it's the current days challenge: yarn newDay

-// if it's a day you're passing it yarn generator
+// if it's a non today day you're passing im: yarn customNewDay

 // and follow the prompts
 ```